coding-competition-2019/sniveri/README.md

    - Frontend is in React, we use MUI for styles.
    - Communication between backend and frontend is a basic REST api
    - For databse we use PostgreSQL
+   - Deployment will be done in linux machine.. my computer :)